 With 2.23 billion users logging in to their Facebook accounts every month to nearly over 13% of people on the planet using Instagram, there are more people on social media than anywhere else on the internet today.

 Social media is an incredibly powerful platform to reach and influence more people than you could ever imagine.
-But that’s not easy since every brand is trying to do the same thing.
+But it's not easy when every brand is trying to do the same thing.
 What is easy, though, is to get lost in the crowd and your voice drowned amidst the noise.
 Building a strong community of brand loyalists and followers can be a great way to get your brand seen and heard.

 Why Develop a Brand Community?

 Using digital channels and social networks to connect and communicate directly with a target audience, brands can build more authentic customer experiences and create better engagement.
 While most brands take to social media hoping to attract more attention to their products and services, it’s nothing compared to the impact and influence that a brand can achieve through successful community development.

 Michael Brenner, CEO of Marketing Insider Group, explains it brilliantly: